 Why did you choose this profession?

-I do edutainment for kids, which includes writing, visualizing, illustrating and animating, for both electronic publishing as well as for print.
 By the time I was out of school, I was very sure that my artistic talents, coupled with my ability to conceptualise, would lead me into a career like advertising.
 However, after two years in advertising, I moved on to working in kids’ edutainment, because my heart is in this kind of work.

 Why is there a sudden boom in selling products related to kids?